sailecodes/respo-backend/README.md

-# Respo Backend
+# Respo

-The backend for the application `Respo`.
+The source code for the application `Respo`, a Spotify-wannabe-clone.

 ## _Layers_